subhodeeps/subhodeeps.github.io/_pages/publications.md

 classes: wide
 ---
 {% include base_path %}
-I am interested in various aspects of black hole physics.
+My research encompasses various aspects of black hole physics.
 I am particularly interested in the internal structure of black holes and questions related the stability of the quasinormal mode spectrum of black holes.

 Please visit [my **INSPIRE-HEP** profile](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=exactauthor%3A%20S.Sarkar.12&ui-citation-summary=true&ui-exclude-self-citations=true) for bibliometrics and a possibly updated list of papers.